 Pie and Mash down the Roman Road is the biography of that shop and of the people - customers, suppliers, employees, owners - who passed through it, and continue to do so.
 Through vivid tales of ordinary lives the book tells the extraordinary story of the community living around the oldest trading route in Britain, and the true heart of the East End.

-Filled with hearty goodness and packed together with caer, this book will go down a treat. - Evening Standard
+Filled with hearty goodness and packed together with care, this book will go down a treat - Evening Standard

-Her empathetic ability to inhabit vanished streets and catched authentic voices - at a point when you wonder how much longer they will be around - is rich and compelling - Spectator
+Her empathetic ability to inhabit vanished streets and catch authentic voices - at a point when you wonder how much longer they will be around - is rich and compelling - Spectator